pepenetsocial/pepenet/README.md

 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in functionality to the full blockchain.
 To use a pruned blockchain, it is best to start the initial sync with `--prune-blockchain`.
-However, it is also possible to prune an existing blockchain using the `monero-blockchain-prune` tool or using the `--prune-blockchain` `monerod` option with an existing chain.
+However, it is also possible to prune an existing blockchain using the `pepenet-blockchain-prune` tool or using the `--prune-blockchain` `pepenetd` option with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.

-For more detailed information see the ['Pruning' entry in the Moneropedia](https://www.getmonero.org/resources/moneropedia/pruning.html)
+For more detailed information see the ['Pruning' entry in the Moneropedia](https://www.getpepenet.org/resources/pepenetpedia/pruning.html)

 ## Debugging